Data Types

 CREATE GRAPH Investment_Net (*)

-The query below reads both the SECRET_INFO
+The query below reads both the SECRET_INFO tuple and the portfolio MAP.

 The tuple type does not need to be redefined in the query.

-with the same types for key and value as the portfolio
+To read and save the map, we define a MapAccum with the same types for key and value as the portfolio attribute.

-In addition, the query creates a new tuple type, ORDER_RECORD
+In addition, the query creates a new tuple type, ORDER_RECORD.

 CREATE QUERY tuple_ex(VERTEX<Person> p) FOR GRAPH Investment_Net{